 Following the Erta Ale volcano of Ethiopia, the Mint of Poland has issued two-ounce silver coins.
 This is the second release during the ongoing volcano series of silver investment.
 The coin features an inlay of the actual lava oozing from Mount Vesuvius.

 At the obverse of the new coin is a portrait of Queen Elizabeth II.
-The centre design features a convex, high relief rendering of the Mount Vesuvius amidst eruption with red lava flowing towards the surrounding of Pompeii city.
+The centre design features a convex, high relief rendering of Mount Vesuvius amidst eruption with red lava flowing towards the surrounding Pompeii city.
 In addition, the obverse includes the inscriptions, Volcano Vesuvius-Pompeii, Elizabeth II, Niue Island and Ag 999.
-The concave reverse of the coin resembles an open mouth of a volcano, whose lava inlay is at the centre.
+The concave reverse of the coin resembles an open mouth of a volcano whose lava inlay is at the centre.
 The diameter of the coin measures 50 mm.
-It comes by a certificate of authenticity coupled with a presentation box made from wood.
+It comes with a certificate of authenticity coupled with a presentation box made from wood.